2019-2020 GRCA Pro Business Policy Agenda

 Improving the Business Tax Structure

 Pennsylvania’s corporate taxes and tax rate continue to put the Commonwealth at a competitive disadvantage.
-Comprehensive tax and spending reforms at both the local, state and federal level are necessary to stimulate economic development.
+Comprehensive reforms of and reductions in business taxes are still necessary to help stimulate economic development.

 Responsible Budget and Government Spending